Stapled hemorrhoidopexy: Background

 Hemorrhoids are amongst the most common anal disorders.
 Patients may complain of bleeding, prolapse, personal discomfort and minor anal leakage.
 Where traditional non-surgical measures such as rest, suppositories and dietary advice fail to improve the condition, there is then a choice of further treatments.
 Opinion on the best management for patients varies considerably.
 While many treatments for hemorrhoids may be performed without anesthetics, the lasting effect of these conservative therapies has been questioned.
 Many patients treated with rubber band ligation or injection sclerotherapy require multiple treatments and there is high recurrence rate following these procedures.

 Conventional hemorrhoidectomy provides permanent symptomatic relief for most patients, and effectively treats any external component of the hemorrhoids.
 However, the wounds created by the surgery are usually associated with considerable post-operative pain which necessitates a prolonged recovery period.
 This can put a stress on a general practitioner’s resources, may alienate the patient and delays the patient's return to a full, normal lifestyle and the workplace.
 Because of this, surgeons will generally reserve formal excision for the most severe cases of prolapse, or for patients who have failed to respond to conventional treatments.

 Stapled transanal rectal resection (STARR)

-Obstructed defecation syndrome (ODS) can be caused by structural deformities in the rectum resulting in chronic constipation.
-STARR can treat ODS using minimally invasive methods.
-STARR is a surgical procedure that is performed through the anus, requires no external incisions, and leaves no visible scars.
-Using a surgical stapler, the procedure removes the excess tissue in the rectum, reducing the anatomical defects that can cause ODS.
+Stapled trans-anal rectal resection (STARR) is a minimally invasive surgical procedure for conditions such as obstructed defecation syndrome, internal rectal prolapse, and rectocele.
+Circular surgical staplers are used to resect (remove) sections of the wall of the rectum via the anus.
+The defects are then closed with surgical staples.

-In a study of 90 patients undergoing the STARR procedure, patients were hospitalized one to three days, experienced minimal postoperative pain after the procedure, and resumed employment or normal activity in 6 to 15 days.
-In this study, most ODS patients experienced a significant improvement in their ODS symptoms following STARR.
+The procedure is controversial.
+The results of many thousands of STARR procedures have been published in research.
+Proponents state that the procedure is simple, minimally invasive, safe, and effective.
+Skeptics argue that the complications may be significant (fecal urgency, urge fecal incontinence) or rarely even life-threatening.
+There is a general trend away from STARR towards ventral rectopexy for surgical treatment of obstructed defecation syndrome.